 • Limited ability to absorb large credit losses: Since Judo is still in its early growth phase, it is arguable that it does not have an established earnings base to absorb very large credit losses.
 However, as the bank grows, we expect this risk to reduce considerably from a greater granularity of its loan portfolio.
-Judo has also generated increasingly larger profits; in the first nine-months of FY23 it has reported net profit after tax of AUD87m, compared to AUD15.6m for the entire FY22.
-To offset the risk from the impact of write-offs, Judo is in a provision building mode; it has current provisions on loans and advances of AUD77.5m (with the majority being collective rather than specific provisions), which was up 40% on the prior year (but broadly constant when expressed as a percentage of its gross loans and advances).
-Furthermore, the bank maintains very
+Judo has also generated increasingly larger profits; in FY23 it has reported net profit after tax of AUD73.4m, compared to AUD15.6m for FY22.
+To offset the risk from the impact of write-offs, Judo is in a provision building mode; it has current provisions on loans and advances of AUD107.5m (with the majority being